-- Using Big Data security tools like IBM Guardium
+- Using Big Data security tools such as IBM Guardium

 Big Data Skills

-Running Big Data tools requires expertise that Data Scientists, Data Engineers, and Data Analysts possess.
-They have skills to handle Big Data challenges and come up with valuable insights for the company they work in.
+Running Big Data tools requires expertise that is possessed by data scientists, data engineers, and data analysts.
+They have the skills to handle Big Data challenges and come up with valuable insights for the company they work in.
 The problem is not the demand but the lack of such skills that, in turn, becomes a challenge.
 Big Data salaries have drastically increased over the years.
-As of January 2021, the average annual compensation offered to Big Data Specialists in the United States is US$107,892, according to ZipRecruiter.
-Although organizations are spending on recruiting such skills, they are also investing in training their existing staff as well.
+According to ZipRecruiter, as of January 2021, the average annual compensation offered to Big Data Specialists in the United States is US$107,892.
+Although organizations are spending on recruiting professionals with such skills, organizations are also investing in training their existing staff as well.

-At the rate data handling tools evolve, data professionals aren’t able to keep up.
-Hence, organizations invest in AI/ML-powered Data Analytics solutions.
-This allows even non-experts to easily run the tools with basic knowledge.
-This way, the companies can cut costs on recruitment, as well as achieve their Big Data goals.
+Solution: Data professionals are not able to keep up with the rate data handling tools are evolving.
+Hence, organizations invest in AI- or ML-powered data analytics solutions.
+This allows even non-experts to easily run tools with basic knowledge.
+This way, companies can cut recruitment costs and achieve Big Data goals.

 Register for our Big Data Course and start a career in Big Data.

 Increasing Salaries of Skilled Big Data Professionals

 Big Data salaries have increased significantly.
 According to the 2017 Robert Half Technology Salary Guide, big data engineers have salaries between US$135,000 and US$196,000 on average. while data scientists earn around US$116,000 to US$163, 500.
 BI analysts make around US$118,000 to US$138,750 annually.

 Solution: To deal with the shortage of talent, organizations have had to increase their budgets as well as the efforts to recruit and retain.
 Therefore, these organizations are training their current staff members in an attempt to have the skills from within the company.